-C Risers: Black/no marking
+C Risers: Grey Dyneema

-In order to accommodate different pilot sizes the Ascent risers are lenght-adapted to the canopy size - XS, S and SM have shorter risers than M and L. This little detail improves the ergonomics of the wing and makes all the different manoeuvres (b-line stalls, BigEars) more accessible to every size of pilots, from the smallest to the tallest.
+In order to accommodate different pilot sizes the Kibo risers are lenght-adapted to the canopy size S and M have shorter risers than L. This little detail improves the ergonomics of the wing and makes all the different manoeuvres (b-line stalls, BigEars) more accessible to every size of pilots, from the smallest to the tallest.

 The speed system is optimised along the same lines.

 We use a very similar riser design for our competition wings.
 They allow for very high top speeds with low sink values and give impressive stability at high speeds.

 Once activated the speed system pulls simultaneously on the A's and B's.
 This maintains the angle of incidence around the leading edge and causes only minimal influence to the collapse resistance properties of the wing.

 Top speed is reached when the top pulley touches the bottom pulley of the speed system, down near the karabiner.